101 Things to do in Bournemouth – Avon Beach

 Food and Drink

 Covering all your culinary needs is The Noisy Lobster; a family run beach front restaurant with indoor and outdoor dining.
-It specialises in seafood, however the menu also includes some imaginative vegetarian/vegan options.
+It specialises in seafood, although the menu also includes a vegetarian option (pasta) and a vegan option (salad).

 The Noisy Lobster